EPA Definition of Hazardous Waste

 Learn more about hazardous waste and the regulations that govern it:

-- Generators: Hazardous waste generators are divided into categories based on the amount of waste they produce each month.
+- Hazardous Waste Generators: Hazardous waste generators are divided into categories based on the amount of waste they produce each month.
 Different regulations apply to each generator category.

-- Treatment, Storage, and Disposal (TSD): Requirements for TSD facilities govern the treatment, storage and disposal of hazadous waste, including land disposal, the permitting process and requirements for TSD facilities.
+- Treatment, Storage, and Disposal Facilities (TSDF): Requirements for TSD facilities govern the treatment, storage and disposal of hazadous waste, including land disposal, the permitting process and requirements for TSD facilities.

 - Corrective Action: RCRA compels those responsible for releasing hazardous pollutants into the soil, water, or air to clean up those releases.

 - Test Methods: EPA has a variety of analytical chemistry and characteristic testing methodologies, environmental sampling and monitoring, and quality assurance in place to support RCRA.

 - International Waste: EPA provides information and guidance on regulations, agreements, initiatives, and other developments in waste policy and law, both in the United States and abroad.